Eucharistic miracle of Lanciano: Relics

 The Basilian monks purportedly kept custody of the Eucharistic elements until their departure in 1175.
 They were succeeded by Benedictine monks in 1176.
 The items were placed in different locations within the Church of St. Francis at Lanciano.
 They were kept in the Valsecca Chapel from 1636 until 1902 when they were relocated to a new altar.

-As of 2012, the relics of this miracle were kept in the Church of St. Francis in Lanciano.
+As of 2012, the relics of this miracle are kept in the Church of St. Francis in Lanciano.
 In 2004, Pope John Paul II recalled visiting the relics there while a cardinal.
 They are displayed in a silver and glass reliquary made in Naples in 1713.

-The "host" matter consists of a rounded membrane, yellow-brown in colour, with a shading of greater intensity, and contains a large central hole; it is identified with the flesh.
-The "wine" matter comes in the form of five earthy brown lumps of different shapes and sizes, claimed to be the coagulated blood.
+The host matter consists of a rounded membrane, yellow-brown in colour, with a shading of greater intensity, and contains a large central hole; it is identified with the flesh.
+The wine matter comes in the form of five earthy brown lumps of different shapes and sizes, claimed to be the coagulated blood.
 Over the centuries the relics were examined several times.
 During the first reconnaissance, carried out in 1574 by Archbishop Gaspare Rodriguez, it was said that the weight of each blood clot was equal to the total weight of the five clots.
-This alleged finding was interpreted theologically: Each drop of the consecrated wine contained in its entirety the complete and indivisible substance of the blood of Jesus.
-This finding could not be replicated in later investigations.
+This supernatural claim had a theological meaning: Each drop of the consecrated wine contained in its entirety the complete and indivisible substance of the blood of Jesus.